Seromania/ars-API/README.md

 Linux
 ------
 1. Install lxml
-  $ apt-get install libxml2-dev libxslt1-dev python-dev
+  $ apt-get install libxml2-dev libxslt1-dev python-dev<br>
   $ apt-get install python-lxml

 2. Put the arsapi.py into the folder of your .py